PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 There are important differences from an ordinary combinational netlist:

-- QEC block values are linear owned resources, not freely reusable wires; a consumed value cannot fan out or be used again;
+- QEC block values are single-use resources, not freely reusable wires; a consumed value cannot fan out or be used again;
 - a cell may change resource type or arity, as in code switching, merge, split, preparation, and destructive measurement;